-- Deliver the Children and Young People (Scotland) Act 2014 requirements including the target of providing a Named Person for every child up to age 5 by end March 2016 (Legal Requirement by 1 August 2016). - Ensure that there are arrangements in place by 31 March 2016 to identify every child under 5 who requires a statutory Child's Plan and ensure the workforce has the capacity, training and protocols to deliver the Child's Plan by 1 August 2016. - Implement the Early Years Collaborative Programme with partners across Forth Valley with the aim of delivering on the stretch aims through a range of local initiatives using improvement methodology and local tests of change. - Deliver the workforce plan to recruit health visitors towards the target numbers for 2018 (GIRFEC).
+- Deliver the Children and Young People (Scotland) Act 2014 requirements including providing a Named Person for every child up to age 5. - Ensure that there are arrangements in place by 31 March 2016 to identify every child under 5 who requires a statutory Child's Plan and ensure the workforce has the capacity, training and protocols to deliver the Child's Plan by 1 August 2016. - Implement the Early Years Collaborative Programme with partners across Forth Valley with the aim of delivering on the stretch aims through a range of local initiatives using improvement methodology and local tests of change. - Deliver the workforce plan to recruit and train health visitors towards the target numbers for 2018 (GIRFEC).